Updated Mar 01, 2026

 Start by mapping out each process to uncover bottlenecks, repetitive tasks, and common mistakes.
 Ask specific questions like, "What slows things down?" or "Where do errors typically happen?" to gather actionable feedback from the people directly involved.

 The impact of inefficient workflows is staggering.
 Studies show these inefficiencies can drain up to 30% of annual revenue.
-On average, employees spend more than 3 hours each day on repetitive tasks like data entry - tasks that could easily be automated.
-Even more alarming, 73% of employees may consider leaving if workplace frustrations aren’t addressed.
+On average, employees spend more than 3 hours each day on repetitive tasks like data entry—tasks that could easily be automated.
+Even more alarming, 73% of employees may consider leaving if workplace frustrations aren't addressed.

 To dig deeper, use anonymous surveys and one-on-one conversations to collect both numbers and personal insights.
-Pay attention to tech silos - situations where apps don’t communicate, forcing employees to manually transfer data.
-And if a process takes weeks when it should take days, you’ve likely found a prime candidate for automation.
+Pay attention to tech silos—situations where apps don't communicate, forcing employees to manually transfer data.
+And if a process takes weeks when it should take days, you've likely found a prime candidate for automation.

-Here’s a real-world example: In 2025, Anthos|Home partnered with Orr Group to streamline how housing voucher recipients in New York were matched with available apartments.
+Here's a real-world example: In 2026, Anthos|Home partnered with Orr Group to streamline how housing voucher recipients in New York were matched with available apartments.
 By analyzing workflows, they identified over 50 automation opportunities and implemented more than 30 of them.
 This saved 1,500 administrative hours annually and drastically reduced manual data entry.

 Define Specific Use Cases for Custom Apps

-Once you’ve pinpointed the pain points, turn them into practical app solutions.
-Start by focusing on manual or paper-based processes - these are often the easiest to digitize.
+Once you've pinpointed the pain points, turn them into practical app solutions.
+Start by focusing on manual or paper-based processes—these are often the easiest to digitize.
 Workflows managed through tools like Google Sheets or Excel are also strong candidates, especially when teams struggle with version control or lack real-time access.

 Some common use cases include HR and administrative apps for tasks like leave approvals, automated payslip access, and onboarding software for small business and new hires.
 Operations teams often benefit from data tracking tools, inventory management systems, and automation for repetitive processes.
 For customer-facing needs, apps like booking systems for appointments or custom ordering platforms can address specific business challenges.

-For example, FLEX STL, a fitness studio, uses a custom Adalo app to let clients book classes, connect with coaches, and stay updated - all from their mobile devices.
+For example, FLEX STL, a fitness studio, uses a custom Adalo app to let clients book classes, connect with coaches, and stay updated—all from their mobile devices.
 Similarly, Washington University in St. Louis created the "Beyond Boundaries" app using Adalo.
 This app helps students explore educational opportunities, find events, and connect with peers.

 To prioritize app ideas, use a four-quadrant grid that measures Impact versus Urgency.
 This helps you decide which issues to tackle first.
-Focus on tasks that are repetitive, time-consuming, and follow clear steps with few exceptions - like preparing forms or sending documents for signatures.
+Focus on tasks that are repetitive, time-consuming, and follow clear steps with few exceptions—like preparing forms or sending documents for signatures.

-Use Adalo as Your No-Code Platform
+Use Adalo as Your AI-Powered App Builder

 Adalo Features for Non-Technical Users

-Adalo doesn’t just focus on design; it also simplifies the backend.
+Adalo doesn't just focus on design; it also simplifies the backend.
 It provides a hosted backend to handle user authentication, data storage, and other essential operations.
-With its built-in, spreadsheet-like interface for managing databases, your team doesn’t need to worry about setting up servers or managing external databases.
-Plus, Adalo supports integrations with over 1,000 third-party tools, including Google Sheets, and features a component marketplace with pre-built add-ons to expand functionality.
+With its built-in, spreadsheet-like interface for managing databases, your team doesn't need to worry about setting up servers or managing external databases.
+For teams already using spreadsheets, SheetBridge enables users to turn a Google Sheet into an actual database—the easiest path to app building without database-related learning curves.

+The platform supports integrations with over 1,000 third-party tools and features a component marketplace with pre-built add-ons to expand functionality.
 By combining an easy-to-use interface with powerful backend tools, Adalo ensures that non-technical users can design and deploy apps effortlessly.

 Build Once, Deploy to Web, iOS, and Android